Weightlifting Tips -- Warm Ups

 You may finish your chest routine without any additional warm-ups.

 If, later in your workout, you switch to a second routine such as one for back or triceps or calves, you should do a specific two set warm-up for that muscle group in a similar way.

-In this weightlifting/stength training section of our site we have the following pages:
+In this weightlifting, strength training section of our site, we have the following pages:

-Workout Protein Shakes 1.
-Strength/Weight Training (main page) 2.
-Strength Training Orientation 3.
-Weightlifting Exercises 4.
-Weightlifting Program Beginners 5.
-Weightlifting Tips, Part 1 (this page) 6.
-Weightlifting Tips, Part 2 7.
-Exercising Safely 8.
-Weightlifting Routines Intermediates
+1. Workout Protein Shakes 2.
+Strength/Weight Training (main page) 3.
+Strength Training Orientation 4.
+Weightlifting Exercises 5.
+Weightlifting Program Beginners 6.
+Weightlifting Tips, Part 1 (this page) 7.
+Weightlifting Tips, Part 2 8.
+Exercising Safely 9.
+Weightlifting Routines (Intermediates)